Rhubarb Cake

 Key Ingredients and Substitutions

-1. Fresh rhubarb: Known for its tartness, fresh rhubarb is the star of this cake.
+• Fresh Rhubarb – Known for its tartness, fresh rhubarb is the star of this cake.
 When selecting rhubarb stalks, look for firm, crisp pieces, avoiding those with soft spots.
-If fresh rhubarb isn’t available, frozen rhubarb can be a handy substitutionโ€”just ensure it’s well-drained to avoid excess moisture in your batter.
+If fresh rhubarb isn’t available, frozen rhubarb can be a handy substitution.
+Just ensure it’s well-drained to avoid excess moisture in your batter.

-2. Yogurt or sour cream: Essential for a moist cake, plain whole milk yogurt adds richness while keeping the texture fluffy.
-If youโ€™re looking to mix it up, crรจme fraรฎche is an excellent alternative that won’t compromise the cake’s moisture.
-Labneh or Greek Yogurt are thicker, so add a couple of tablespoons of water to either of these if using them as a substitute here.
+• Yogurt or Sour Cream – Essential for a moist cake, plain whole milk yogurt or sour cream adds richness while keeping the texture fluffy.
+If you’re looking to mix it up, a dollop of crème fraîche is an excellent alternative that won’t compromise the cake’s moisture.
+Sour cream, Labneh, and Greek yogurt are thicker, so add a couple of tablespoons of water to either of these if using them as an alternative here.

-• Use an Electric Mixer: For a truly fluffy cake, utilize a stand mixer with a paddle attachment.
+• Use an electric mixer.
+For a truly fluffy cake, utilize a stand mixer with a paddle attachment.
 Start on low speed to mix your wet ingredients, then gradually increase to medium-high speed.

-• Moist Crumbs Check: Test for doneness using a toothpickโ€”it should emerge with moist crumbs, not completely clean, which means the cake isnโ€™t overbaked.
+• Moist crumbs check.
+Test for doneness using a toothpick.
+It should emerge with moist crumbs, not completely clean, which means the cake is done but isn’t overbaked.
+The cake should spring back when tapped on top in the center.

-Cake in a pan with a lid and green napkin on the side
+Cake in a pan with a lid and green napkin on the side.

 Rhubarb squares in a 13x9x2-inch pan, in Dan's hands with a green gingham napkin.